CurtisDH/SaleTracker-DiscordBot-Experiment/README.md

 !whatis term --urban dictionary lookup
-!steamsale -- fetches when the next steam sale is !test -- reponds *only used this to troubleshoot*
+!steamsale -- fetches when the next steam sale is !test -- reponds *only used this to troubleshoot* !prune (NUMBER) -- removes x amount of messages !notifyme -- scrapes the steamsale website and creates an in app timer- also sends a message to the discord channel, which if reacted to creates a list of users to ping once the timer reaches 0

 **Installed packages:** Not sure which ones are specifically needed to run the project successfully so I've listed them all